Skip to content

 The undo:

-- Stays on the record as a reversal entry.
-The original award is kept, so the history shows both the award and that you put it right.
+• Stays on the record as a reversal entry.
+It keeps the original award, so the history shows both the award and that you put it right.

 What you can undo